Skip to Main Content

 - each time you change your search terms, you change the items in your retrieval list.
 This makes your research much more thorough

 - To improve efficiency use "or" to combine synonyms and related terms.

-- For example (cardiovascular disease or heart disease) and nursing.
+- For example (gum disease or periodontal disease) and nursing.
 "Or" phrases are always encased in parentheses.

 - You can even put 2 "or" phrases together to shorten your search time. (cardiovascular disease or heart disease) and (nursing or nurses).